-Made with edamame instead of chickpeas, these nutrient-packed falafel sandwiches are a delicious twist on a classic dish.
+Made with nutrient-packed edamame instead of chickpeas, these Edamame Falafel Sandwiches are a delicious twist on a classic dish.

-I love a good falafel sandwich.
+I just love a good falafel sandwich.
 Originating in the Middle East, falafel is a dish that’s now popular around the entire world.
-There’s just something so satisfying about those crispy, fried chickpea balls when they’re stuffed into pita bread along with lots of fresh vegetables and a creamy sauce.
-It’s a hearty vegetarian dish and is perfect for lunch, dinner or even a late night snack.
+Traditional falafel is made with ground chickpeas, herbs, and spices that are formed into balls and deep fried.
+There’s just something so satisfying about those crispy chickpea balls when they’re stuffed into pita bread along with fresh vegetables and a creamy sauce.
+It’s a delicious and hearty vegetarian dish that's perfect for lunch, dinner or even a late night snack.
 In fact, I have plenty of memories of late-night runs to the falafel food carts when I lived in New York City!

 Edamame are nutritional superstars!
 They’re one of a few plant-based foods that is a complete protein, meaning they contain all of the essential amino acids.
 They’re also packed with protein and fiber.
 One cup of edamame contains a whopping 17 grams of protein!
 They’re also rich in several essential vitamins and minerals including folate, vitamin K and manganese.

-To make the falafel, I pureed shelled edamame in a food processor along with fresh herbs and dried spices.
-I added a little bit of flour and baking powder to help the falafel hold together.
+To make the edamame falafel, I puree shelled edamame in a food processor along with fresh herbs and dried spices.
+I also add a little flour and baking powder to help the falafel hold together.
 It also keeps them light and fluffy on the inside.

-Instead of deep frying them, I baked my falafel to make them healthier.
-The key to getting them crispy in the oven is to brush them with olive oil and to cook them at high heat in the upper part of your oven.
+Instead of deep frying the falafel, I bake mine in the oven to make them healthier.
+I use a cookie scoop to form the balls so that they're all the same size.
+The key to getting the falafel crispy in the oven is to brush them with olive oil and cook them at high heat in the upper part of your oven.
 Flip them halfway through cooking to brown them on both sides.
-And for an even crispier crust, place them under the broiler for a few minutes right at the end.
+For an even crispier crust, you can place them under the broiler for a few minutes at the end.

 Edamame Falafel Sandwiches